CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description lists several writing-related actions but remains too broad and generic to serve as an effective skill selector among many skills.
-It lacks a 'Use when...' clause, uses second person ('your writing process'), and the final sentence is marketing fluff that adds no discriminative value.
-The skill would benefit from narrowing its scope and adding explicit trigger conditions.
+It lacks a 'Use when...' clause, uses second person ('your writing process') which violates voice guidelines, and includes marketing fluff ('Transforms your writing process from solo effort to collaborative partnership') that adds no discriminative value.

 Suggestions

-Add an explicit 'Use when...' clause specifying trigger scenarios, e.g., 'Use when the user asks for help drafting articles, blog posts, essays, or long-form content with citations.'
+Add an explicit 'Use when...' clause with trigger terms, e.g., 'Use when the user asks for help writing articles, blog posts, essays, or long-form content, or mentions needing citations, outlines, or hooks.'

 DimensionReasoningScore